Sharon Lee (politician)

-Lee was an early outspoken leader amidst the scourge in anti-Asian hate, especially in the wake of the Atlanta spa shootings.

-Previously, she served as Deputy Queens Borough President from November 2018 through December 2019.
+Early years

+Lee grew up in California, and attended the University of Wisconsin, where she heard John Liu, a member of the New York City Councill, speak at a student conference, and was inspired to go into politics.
+She applied for an internship in his office, which brought her to Queens.

 Political career

-Lee was appointed deputy borough president in November 2018.
-Lee took over as borough president from Melinda Katz in January 2020, who was elected Queens District Attorney in November 2019.
-Lee oversaw the borough's response to the COVID-19 pandemic in New York City.

-Prior to that, Lee served as the Executive Director of the Transition Committee for Queens District Attorney Melinda Katz from November-December 2019, and as Communications Director for the Queens Borough President from November 2014-October 2018.

-Previously, Lee served as Senior Advisor and Press Secretary to former New York City Comptroller John Liu from September 2009-December 2013.
-Lee was instrumental in innovative priorities such as the Pension Investment Reform Proposal of 2011 between Comptroller Liu and Mayor Michael Bloomberg, and Retirement Security Initiative NYC in 2011 between Comptroller Liu and the Schwartz Center for Economic Policy Analysis.
-Lee helped develop and execute strategies for award-winning transparency initiatives such as Checkbook NYC in 2010 that launched unprecedented access to information about the City’s expenditures, and MWBE Report Card NYC in 2021, a performance measurement tool to publicly track City agencies’ progress in achieving their MWBE goals.
-She was also an integral member of the team that identified and exposed the fraud and mismanagement of the infamous CityTime case in 2010, which ultimately led to the recoupment of an historic $500 million for the City of New York.
+Lee served as policy director and press secretary for Liu in 2006, and became his senior advisor and press secretary when he was elected New York City Comptroller in 2009.
+She helped implement priorities such as the pension investment reform proposal of 2011 between Liu and Mayor Michael Bloomberg, and Retirement Security Initiative NYC in 2011 between Liu and the Schwartz Center for Economic Policy Analysis.
+Lee helped develop and execute strategies for transparency initiatives such as Checkbook NYC in 2010 that launched access to information about the city's expenditures, and MWBE (minority and/or women-owned business enterprise) Report Card NYC in 2021, a performance measurement tool to publicly track city agencies' progress in achieving their MWBE goals.
+She was also a member of the team that identified and exposed the fraud and mismanagement in the CityTime payroll scandal in 2010, which led to the recoupment of $500 million for the City of New York.

-She served as Policy Director and Press Secretary to former New York City Councilmember and Transportation Committee Chair John Liu from 2006-2009.

-Lee opposes cuts in healthcare spending.
-She did not run for reelection.
+Lee became communications director for Queens Borough President Melinda Katz in November 2014, and Katz appointed her as deputy borough president in November 2018.
+When Katz was elected Queens County District Attorney in November 2019, Lee served as executive director of her transition committee.

+She then took over as acting borough president in January 2020.
+Lee had been expected to be acting borough president for a relatively short period, only until a special election, which had been scheduled for March 24.
+However, voting became impossible and was postponed because of the onset of the COVID-19 pandemic in New York City, so she served for 11 months, until the votes in the regular scheduled November were certified, and oversaw the borough's response to the COVID-19 pandemic.